yfaway/zone-apis/README.md

 **Most importantly, it enables reusing of action logics.** There is no need to reinvent the wheels for common rules such as turning on/off the lights.
 All ones need to do is to populate the zones and devices / sensors, and the applicable actions will be added and processed automatically.

+ZoneApi comes with a set of built-in [actions](https://github.com/yfaway/zone-apis/tree/master/src/zone_api/core/actions).
+There is no need to determine what action to add to a system.
+Instead, they are added automatically based on the zones structure and based on the type of devices available in each zone.

 Here is a sample info log that illustrate the structure of the managed objects.
 ```text